Answered By: ic @westernsydney.edu.au Last Updated: Aug 21, 2018 Views: 1334

 - and/or less than 400 pages.

-Depending on the file type submitted, an Originality Report may or may not be available.
+Depending on the file type submitted, a Similarity Report may or may not be available.

-If the assignment is set to Allow only file types that Turnitin can check for originality, Turnitin will only accept files that can generate Originality Reports.
+If the assignment is set to Allow only file types that Turnitin can check for similarity, Turnitin will only accept files that can generate Similarity Reports.

 Files must include at least 20 words of machine-readable text, and be any of the following file types: